EU regulators drop antitrust probe into e-payments market

-PARIS (Reuters) - EU regulators will drop a 16-month investigation into a group of banks including HSBC, Deutsche Bank (DBKGn.DE) and BBVA (BBVA.MC), after it abandoned plans to launch a standardization process for e-payments, the EU’s antitrust chief said on Friday.
+PARIS, Feb 22 (Reuters) - EU regulators will drop a 16-month investigation into a group of banks including HSBC, Deutsche Bank and BBVA, after it abandoned plans to launch a standardisation process for e-payments, the EU’s antitrust chief said on Friday.

 The decision by the European Payments Council “will allow us to close our investigation because alternative, non-bank systems could then remain in or enter the market”, EU Competition Commissioner Joaquin Almunia told a Concurrences Journal conference in Paris.